How to appraise it yourself.Using the Internet or the Antique Store

 |

-Look at the SOLD listings on eBay.
-First search for your item on ebay.com, then click the box that says SOLD (on the left hand side when using a computer).
 You can sort them out by price and see where you think yours falls in comparison to condition etc. Auctions with multiple bids reflect the more practical results rather than buy-it-now sales.
 You will usually need to reduce the price 25% or more when selling locally because local buyers will not pay full national price.

 Your Local Antique Store

-Go to your local antique store and ask them what their willing to pay for your box of antique glass or Hummel statues etc. Then decide to accept the offer and bid farewell or deal with the headache of selling it yourself.
-If you decide to sell the items yourself, you now have your first offer to use as a minimum.
-You can sell it yourself and ask more than the antique store offered you.
-If you don't encounter any interest in your stuff, that might indicate you should consider donating it.
+Go to your local antique store and ask them what their willing to pay for your box of antique glass or Hummel statues etc. Don't ask the antique store what your items are worth, it's ambiguous.
+When you ask for a cash offer, it gets you the price that a real person would pay right now.
+If you decide to sell the item yourself, you can possibly ask two or three times what the antique store offered you for your item.
+If you don't encounter any interest in your stuff at several resale stores, that might indicate you should consider selling it at a modest price at a yard sale or donate it.

 Google, Bing etc.

 Google.com and Bing.com search sites are not designed to look up values.
-But they still can have links to information for that rare item you have and may reference some current or past sales results.
+But they can still have links to information for that rare item you have.
+For easier searches, start by searching your item, then click the images link below the search bar.
+That will render ONLY images of what your looking for and could make the search 10 times easier.

 For valuable items